safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 ---

-As a technical analyst in the GIS department you want to start experimentiing with notifications in FME Server.
-The Directory Watch protocol seems like a good place to start, and you already were thinking about a shared folder where users occasionally put Shape datasets for adding to the corporate database.
+As a technical analyst in the GIS department you want to start experimenting with notifications in FME Server.
+The Directory Watch protocol seems like a good place to start, and you already were thinking about a shared folder where users place Shapefile datasets for adding to or updating the corporate database.

 <br>**1) Create Resources Folder**
 <br>The first step is to create a Resources folder to copy the data to.
 Open the FME Server web interface and navigate to Manage &gt; Resources

-Browse to the Data folder and create a new sub-folder called ShapeContours:
+Browse to the Data folder and create a new subfolder called BuildingUpdates:

 ![](./Images/Img4.400.Ex1.NewDataFolder.png)